 - Emergency, After Hours & Local Resources

 - Online Wellness Courses - Campus Health aims to provide comprehensive health education to students and a component of that is providing useful information to students before they even set foot on campus.
 This foundation of knowledge will help students be prepared to stay healthy and safe during their transition to college.
-One program, Alcohol-Wise, offers information about alcohol so students are prepared to make safe decisions if they decide to drink.
-Consent & Respect teaches about consensual relationships, bystander intervention, and creating a community of care and concern.
+Students complete courses on alcohol, sexual violence prevention and mental wellbeing.
 Learn how to access these courses.